UBC-Solar/sunlink/README.md

 If you set up the telemetry cluster locally then you already have access to this secret key.
 If the telemetry cluster was set up for you, ask your software lead for the secret key.

 The `offline.channel` and `offline.bitrate` fields specify the channel and bitrate of the PCAN.

+> [!IMPORTANT]
+> The [offline] fields are only required if you plan to use the offline mode with PCAN.

 Once all the fields are filled, the `link_telemetry.py` script is ready for use.